Love Like The Galaxy Episode 12 Recap

 > Love Like The Galaxy Recap

-Nannan narrowly escaped death when Ling Buyi appeared just in time with his Black Armor Guards and drove off the enemy.
-Fan Chang fled, and Ling Buyi was wounded by a hidden arrow while protecting Nannan.
-He ordered his men to pursue Fan Chang and prepared to report the Shu rebellion to the Emperor.
-Upon learning that Cheng Shaoshang and Cheng Zhi were also on the road, Ling Buyi’s expression changed, and he quickly mounted his horse to rescue them.
+Fan Chang fled, but Ling Buyi was struck by an arrow while protecting Nannan.
+He commanded his subordinates to pursue Fan Chang relentlessly and to prepare a report on the rebellion in Shu for His Majesty.
+Upon learning that Cheng Shaoshang and Cheng Zhi's party were traveling to Hua County, Ling Buyi's expression changed dramatically.
+Despite his injury, he quickly mounted his horse and rode off with a detachment to rescue them.

-Ling Buyi led the Black Armor Guards down the mountain, but couldn’t help looking back at Cheng Shaoshang in silent farewell.
-She stood at the front of the group, watching the flames consume the bodies of the household servants, silently mourning the innocent dead.
-Once everything was settled, Cheng Zhi finally arrived.
-Before Cheng Shaoshang could say anything, he stumbled into the carriage to find his beloved wife, sobbing and accusing Lou Yao of delaying the journey by fainting repeatedly.
+As orderly as their arrival, Ling Buyi and his black-armored guards departed.
+Reaching the mountainside, he glanced back at Cheng Shaoshang in a silent farewell.
+Cheng Shaoshang stood at the head of her group, watching the bodies of her fallen household servants being consumed by the pyre, silently mourning the innocent lives lost.
+After everything was settled, Third Uncle Cheng Zhi finally arrived.
+Before Cheng Shaoshang could speak, he frantically stumbled towards his wife, Shunhua.

 Show More